FREE Shipping on orders over $899

 Protect your Immune System in the cold season

-Care for your Immune System in the Cold Season
+Caring for your Immune System during the Cold Season

-The cold season is often accompanied by colds, flu and other illnesses that can affect our immune system.
-Protecting our health in these months is crucial, and in this article we will give you effective tips backed by science to strengthen our immune system.
+The cold season is often accompanied by colds, flu, and other ailments that can affect our immune system.
+Protecting our health during these months is crucial, and in this article, we'll give you effective, science-backed tips to strengthen our immune system.

 The saying "we are what we eat" has never been more relevant when it comes to strengthening our immune system.
-Diet plays a crucial role in overall health, and in winter, focusing on certain nutrients can make a difference.
+Nutrition plays a crucial role in overall health, and in winter, focusing on certain nutrients can make all the difference.

 Vitamin C: The Power of Citrus Vitamin C is a powerful antioxidant that has been shown to stimulate the production and function of immune cells.
-Citrus fruits such as oranges, lemons, grapefruits and tangerines are rich in this vitamin.
-Include them in your daily diet to increase your natural defenses.
+Citrus fruits like oranges, lemons, grapefruit, and tangerines are rich in this vitamin.
+Include them in your daily diet to boost your natural defenses.

 Leafy Greens: Essential Nutrients Leafy greens, such as spinach, chard, and kale, are an excellent source of vitamins A, C, and E, as well as antioxidants and fiber.
 These nutrients are essential for maintaining a healthy immune system.

-Garlic: A Powerful Ally Garlic not only adds flavor to your dishes, but it has also been valued for centuries for its medicinal properties.
-It contains allicin, a compound that has antimicrobial properties and can help fight infections.
+Garlic: A Powerful Ally Garlic not only adds flavor to your dishes, but has also been valued for centuries for its medicinal properties.
+It contains allicin, a compound with antimicrobial properties that can help fight infections.

-Ginger: Heat and Well-being Ginger is known for its anti-inflammatory and antioxidant properties.
-You can enjoy it as a tea, add it to your dishes, or incorporate it into smoothies.
-Ginger not only warms the body, but also supports the health of the immune system.
+Ginger: Warmth and Well-Being Ginger is known for its anti-inflammatory and antioxidant properties.
+You can enjoy it in tea form, add it to your dishes, or incorporate it into smoothies.
+Ginger not only warms the body but also supports a healthy immune system.

-Quality Proteins: Essential for Immunity Proteins are essential for the proper function of the immune system.
+Quality Proteins: Essential for Immunity Proteins are essential for proper immune system function.
 Be sure to include lean protein sources, such as chicken, turkey, fish, legumes, and low-fat dairy products, in your daily diet.

-Water is essential for health any time of year, but in winter, we often forget to stay adequately hydrated.
-Cold environments can dehydrate our body, affecting the mucosa of the respiratory tract and weakening our natural defenses.
+Water is essential for health at any time of year, but in winter, we often forget to stay properly hydrated.
+Cold environments can dehydrate our bodies, affecting the mucous membranes of our respiratory tract and weakening our natural defenses.
 Make sure you drink enough water throughout the day and consider incorporating warm herbal teas to increase your fluid intake.

 Restful Sleep: The Importance of Rest

 Sleep plays a crucial role in immune health.
-During sleep, the body produces and releases proteins called cytokines, necessary to fight infections and inflammation.
-Lack of sleep can decrease the production of these proteins and negatively affect the immune response.
-Try to maintain a regular sleep routine, create an environment conducive to rest and disconnect from electronic devices at least an hour before bedtime.
+During sleep, the body produces and releases proteins called cytokines, which are necessary to fight infection and inflammation.
+Lack of sleep can decrease the production of these proteins and negatively affect immune response.
+Try to maintain a regular sleep routine, create a restful environment, and disconnect from electronic devices at least an hour before bedtime.

 Moderate Physical Activity: A Boost for the Immune System